andrew-nks/Pose-Detection/README.md

 The following videos depict an athlete performing low bar squats with wide stance:

-Video1: This video captures the left side of the athlete, thus when prompted for an input "Which side of my body is my video device?", the input should be "L".
+Video 1: This video captures the left side of the athlete, thus when prompted for an input "Which side of my body is my video device?", the input should be "L".

-Video2: This video captures the right side of the athlete, thus when prompted for an input "Which side of my body is my video device?", the input should be "R".
+Video 2: This video captures the right side of the athlete, thus when prompted for an input "Which side of my body is my video device?", the input should be "R".

-Video3: This video captures the left side of the athlete.
+Video 3: This video captures the left side of the athlete.

-VideoA: This video captures the left side of the athlete.
+Video A: This video captures the left side of the athlete.
 In this example, the athlete fails to hit proper depth and thus no reps are counted.

-Video4: This video captures an athlete doing high bar squats with a narrow stance, captured from the left side.
+The following videos depict an athlete performing high bar squats with narrow stance:

+Video 4: This video captures the left side of a different athlete.